2 cities pursued more school for kids. Only 1 pulled it off. | KRDO

 RICHMOND, Va.
 (AP) — Jonathan Oliva is in third grade, but struggles to read and write.

 “His teacher said he’s like a kindergartner.
-He doesn’t know anything.
-And she can’t help because her class is too big,” his mother, Veronica Lucas, said in Spanish, standing in the parking lot outside his elementary school.
+He doesn’t know anything,” his mother, Veronica Lucas, said in Spanish, standing in the parking lot outside his elementary school.

-“We can only help him so much,” said Lucas, who came to the U.S. from Guatemala when she was 13 and has limited experience with school herself.
-“He needs more time in school.”
+“He needs more time in school,” said Lucas, who came to the U.S. from Guatemala when she was 13 and has limited experience with school herself.

 Lucas doesn’t know the man in charge of Richmond’s schools tried — not once, but twice — to give students just that.